-They say the third time is lucky and it was indeed true with my third trip to Las Vegas.
+They say the third time is lucky and it was indeed true, looking for casinos in South Africa was too daunting so I went for my third trip to Las Vegas.
 The first time I was too young, the second I was with the wrong people and though I was there for work my third trip to Las Vegas was an absolute ball as I finally got to experience the side of the city that is a little more ‘me’ than smokey casinos and a lot of bars.

 Here are just some of my “Get Out of the Casino” recommendations.
 Let me know your best Vegas tips in the comments below;

 Experience Favourites in a New Way